ujjalsaha/FacultySearchEngine/README.md

 4. 5 GB free disk space

 ## Software Requirements
+:exclamation: - Shows one way of installing required software.
+But there could be other different ways.
 1. Chrome Browser, Version 96+ and above

    :exclamation: [Download and Install Chrome](https://www.google.com/chrome/)